-Range of Optical Character Recignition (OCR) software products isn’t crowded like any other field.
-Probably because it is difficult or a skilled job to develop OCR technology on our own which would be accurate in order to capture market.
+The range of Optical Character Recognition (OCR) software products isn't crowded like any other field.
+Probably because it is difficult or a skilled job to develop OCR technology on our own which would be accurate in order to capture the market.

-The use of OCR software is to convert Paper documents, Digital images and PDFs into searchable and editable format.
-Basically, we are avoiding the time and efforts spent on retyping.
-So, the main point of focus for ABBYY Finereader Pro review would be:
+The use of OCR software is to convert Paper documents, Digital images, and PDFs into a searchable and editable format.
+Basically, we are avoiding the time and effort spent on retyping.
+So, the main point of focus for the ABBYY Finereader Pro review would be:

 - Accuracy of character recognition.

 - Speed of conversion.

 The interface of the software is divided into three views:

 - Input document view which is scanned (Left)

 - Output view.
 Editing or Verifying window (Right)